cumav/Ubuntu-Server-InceptionTensorflow-Quick-and-Dirty/README.md

 Works on Ubuntu 16.04.
 How to get started:
 - run the Shell Script.
 If that doesnt work try to install modules manually.
-- after everything is installed, clone this repository and paste your retrained_labels.txt and
+- after everything is installed, clone this repository and paste your retrained_labels.txt and retrained_graph.pb into the projects folder
+- change the